randyh62/ROCm/docs/how-to/tuning-guides/mi300x/workload.rst

   :doc:`ROCProfiler <rocprofiler:index>`
   documentation.

-* Omniperf builds upon ROCProfiler but provides more guided analysis.
+* ROCm Compute Profiler builds upon ROCProfiler but provides more guided analysis.
   For more information, see
-  :doc:`Omniperf documentation <omniperf:index>`.
+  :doc:`ROCm Compute Profiler documentation <rocprofiler-compute:index>`.

 Refer to :doc:`/how-to/llm-fine-tuning-optimization/profiling-and-debugging`
 to explore commonly used profiling tools and their usage patterns.